nobitagit/blog/_posts/2020-11-06-Should-my-team-really-do-code-reviews.md

 **If it's a quick change, it will also be very quick to review**.

-## But but... this slows me down!
+## But, but... this slows me down!

 I hear you.
 Yes.
 You're pushing a one-liner and I'm telling you that you need to wait 2 hours, or even a day for someone else to review it.
 I agree, this is **unacceptable**.
 And that's why having **prompt reviews** should be a top concern of your team processes.

 We're in a small startup and speed is everything.
-Well, it turns out speed is everything at massive scales such as Google, too.
+Well, it turns out speed is everything at massive scales, too.

 > At Google, we optimize for the speed at which a team of developers can produce a product together, as opposed to optimizing for the speed at which an individual developer can write code
 >